 Variations

-If you’re feeling a little extra, try some of our favorite mix-ins below to take this crockpot mac and cheese to a whole new level!
+Try some of our favorite mix-ins below to take this slow cooker mac and cheese to a whole new level!

 • Veggies: Add a boost of nutrients by stirring in vegetables like broccoli, mushrooms, peas, or spinach.